isomerpages/nlb-reference/_science-technology-physical-sciences/climate-change.md

 **Why renewables can’t save the planet**

 Shellenberger, M. (2019, January 4).
 Why renewables can’t save the planet. *TEDx Talks*.
-Retrieved 2021, January 7, from https://youtu.be/N-yALPEpV4w
+Retrieved 2021, January 7, from [https://youtu.be/N-yALPEpV4w](https://youtu.be/N-yALPEpV4w){:target="blank"}

+<iframe width="560" height="315" src="https://www.youtube.com/embed/N-yALPEpV4w" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Time Magazine “Hero of the Environment” and energy expert, Michael Shellenberger, shares why the challenges of employing renewable energy sources such as solar panels and wind farms coupled with the negative environmental impact they had on the environment led him down the path towards nuclear energy, despite the controversy surrounding this alternative form of energy.